akka/akka/akka-docs/scala/actors.rst

 An actor restart replaces only the actual actor object; the contents of the mailbox and the hotswap stack are unaffected by the restart, so processing of messages will resume after the :meth:`postRestart` hook returns.
-Any message sent to an actor which is being restarted will be queued to its mailbox as usual.
+Any message sent to an actor while it is being restarted will be queued to its mailbox as usual.

 Stop Hook